hasan-rakibul/hasan-rakibul.github.io/content/pages/student_corner.md

 By Reabal Najjar & Minhaz Mahmud
 0. **An evolutionary-based neural network for distinguishing between genuine and posed anger from observers’ pupillary responses** [[Related publication](./publications#wu2022an)] </br>
 By Fan Wu

+&nbsp;
+# Recommended by me
+Only the following students/colleagues are referred/recommended by me for higher study/job/etc.

+0. Tanvir Mahmud Mahim, Undergraduate student, EEE, BRAC University